GolnooshBabaei/safeaipackage/README.md

     - `model`: A trained model, which could be a classifier or regressor
     - `variables`: List of variables
     - `perturbation_percentage`: The percentage for perturbation process
      - `group`: A boolean parameter.
-If True, calculate RGE for the group of variables as a whole; otherwise, calculate for each variable
+If True, calculate RGR for the group of variables as a whole; otherwise, calculate for each variable

 - **Returns**: RGR